101arrowz/fflate/README.md

 // The second argument, latin1, is a boolean that indicates that the data
-// is not Unicode but rather should be encoded and decoded as Latin-1. const compressedString = fflate.strFromU8( fflate.compressSync(buf), true
+// is not Unicode but rather should be encoded and decoded as Latin-1.
+// This is useful for creating a string from binary data that isn't
+// necessarily valid UTF-8.
+However, binary strings are incredibly
+// inefficient and tend to double file size, so they're not recommended. const compressedString = fflate.strFromU8( fflate.compressSync(buf), true